hoangsonww/The-MovieVerse-Database/.github/README.md

 Through The MovieVerse, users can search for movies, view detailed information, rate, and review films, and interact with a community of like-minded movie enthusiasts.
 It's a platform that celebrates cinema in all its forms, from blockbuster hits to indie gems.

+**Note:** This open-source repository is not the official repository for The MovieVerse.
+The deployed repository is private.
+This repository is only for educational purposes and to showcase the codebase of The MovieVerse, which may differ significantly from the official, private codebase.

 ## Features & Usage

 ### Search & Discover